Lesson 4.4: Updating data

 $book has genre "art and design";

-Use an Update query to decrease the stock
+Use a match-delete-insert query pipeline to decrease the stock

 Hint